bmaunde/guidelines/Magento/magento-cloud-setup.md

 #### Integrating to GitHub

-##### Changing Remote
+##### Changing Remote Origin
-Once you have checked out the branch you require for the first time, you need to remove the remote git connection to magento cloud and replace that with the GitHub repository.
+With this step, you will point remote origin from Magento Cloud to the GitHub repository.
 To do this, please execute the following commands from your installation directory:

     git remote add origin git@github.com:Consnet/m2-ee-consnet-demo.git
     git remote remove magento